EmbodiTTA: Resource-Efficient Test-Time Adaptation for Embodied Visual Systems: Design

 Considering that a domain essentially reflects the distribution of a specific set of data, the process of creating a domain candidate pool can be converted as generating multiple sets of data with diverse distributions.
 Additionally, training datasets typically contain dispersed distributions due to the varied data sources and collection conditions.
 Therefore, to construct the candidate pool, we propose to split the training dataset into multiple subsets and adapt the pre-trained model on each subset.

 \Cref{fig:fake} depicts the detailed process\footnote{The candidate pool is constructed during model training, prior to online adaptation.
 This process does not require access to the training dataset during TTA.}.
 First, we extract features that can represent the domain characteristics (i.e., domain features) for each training sample.
 Specifically, given that BN statistics mainly capture data distribution, we feed each sample through the pre-trained model and utilize the output BN mean from the second BN layer as the domain features.
 We select the BN mean instead of the BN variance because the mean provides a stronger indication of domain shifts, while the variance primarily reflects distribution stability~\cite{niloy2024effective}.
 Shallow BN layers are preferred because they capture more domain-specific features, while deeper layers tend to focus on task-specific knowledge~\cite{niloy2024effective}.
 Meanwhile, we avoid using the first BN layer as it processes very primitive features immediately after the initial convolution, which are less informative for domain characterization.
-Second, based on these domain features, we cluster the training samples into $m$ subsets using the K-Means algorithm~\cite{macqueen1967some}, with each cluster representing a domain\footnote{Note that these domains (artificial) do not have physical meaning while simply representing different data distributions present in the training dataset.}. \Cref{fig: subset_vis} visualizes the clustered subsets, showing that the clustering process effectively partitions the training data into distinct categories, with each subset exhibiting clear differences.
+Second, based on these domain features, we cluster the training samples into $m$ subsets using the K-Means algorithm~\cite{macqueen1967some}, with each cluster representing a domain.
 Third, we adapt the pre-trained model on each subset by freezing all the layers except for the BN layers (same as conventional TTA), resulting in $m$ domain candidates in the pool by saving the BN layers.
 Unlike TTA, this adaptation is supervised using known training labels to ensure accurate BN updates.